 No matter how solid the rest of your PCB design is, without good power supply design, your circuit will not reach the level of reliability you would probably like.
 You will need to pay attention to not only the physical layout of the power supply on the PCB, but the way voltage fluctuates, spikes, and drops across segments of your circuit.
 You will also need to watch for heat issues and electromagnetic interference, all of which are core issues that good power supply design is intended to mitigate.

-This column originally appeared in the October issue of DESIGN007 Magazine.
+This column originally appeared in the April 2021 issue of Design007 Magazine.